maoschanz/dynamic-wallpaper-editor/README.md

 - Adjust the start time of the slideshow
 - Save as an XML file

-## Editing XML files
+## Edit XML files

-Easily open an XML file, add pictures, or remove pictures, or change their order or their durations, and save the modifications
+Easily open an XML file, add pictures, or remove pictures, or change their order or their durations, and save the modifications.

 ## Set an XML file as a wallpaper